-1. Generally.
+Generally.
 The city will not deny an ADU or JADU application due to a nonconforming zoning condition, building code violation, or unpermitted structure on the lot that does not present a threat to the public health and safety and that is not affected by the construction of the ADU or JADU.

-2. Unpermitted ADUs constructed before 2018.
+2. Unpermitted ADUs and JADUs constructed before 2020.

 - a.
 Permit to Legalize.
-As required by state law, the city may not deny a permit to legalize an existing, but unpermitted ADU that was constructed before January 1, 2018, if denial is based on either of the following grounds: - i.
-The ADU violates applicable building standards, or - ii.
-The ADU does not comply with the state ADU law (Government Code section 65852.2) or this ADU ordinance (section 16.52.150).
+As required by state law, the city may not deny a permit to legalize an existing but unpermitted ADU or JADU that was constructed before January 1, 2020, if denial is based on either of the following grounds: - i.
+The ADU or JADU violates applicable building standards, or ii.
+The ADU or JADU does not comply with state ADU or JADU law or this ADU ordinance (section 16.52.150).